crowznl/zbot_lab/README.md

 python -m pip install -e source/zbot
 # or
 ./isaaclab.sh -p -m pip install -e source/zbot

+# after that, you can find it by:
+pip list -e
 ```

 - **Note 1:** Using scripts that matches the installed rsl_rl library version